-For use only by certificated shareholders and own name dematerialised shareholders at the Annual General Meeting of the Company to be held at the Company's registered office, 682 Pretoria Main Road, Wynberg, Sandton on Wednesday, 12 February 2020 at 10h00 and at any adjournment thereof.
+For use only by certificated shareholders and own name dematerialised shareholders at the Annual General Meeting of the Company to be held at the Company's registered office, 682 Pretoria Main Road, Wynberg, Sandton on Wednesday, 10 February 2021 at 10h00 and at any adjournment thereof.

 I/We (Please print name in full)

 of (address)

-being a holder of
+being a holder of ordina ary shares herel oy appoint

+1. or failin g him/her

+2. or failin g him/her

-3. The Chairman of the Annual General Meeting as my/our proxy to act for me/us at the Annual General Meeting for the purpose of considering and, if deemed fit, passing, with or without modification, the resolutions to be proposed thereat and at each adjournment or postponement thereof, and to vote for or against such resolutions and/or abstain from voting in respect of the ordinary shares in the issued capital of Nu-World registered in my/our name as follows:
+3. The Chairman of the Annual General Meeting as my/our proxy to act for me/us at of considering and, if deemed fit, passing, with or without modification, the resc adjournment or postponement thereof, and to vote for or against such resolutions ordinary shares in the issued capital of Nu-World registered in my/our name as for olutions to be l and/or abstai proposed there at and at eac

 For Against Abstain

 Ordinary resolution 1: re-appointment of directors

 1.1 J M Judin

 1.2 D Piaray

-1.3 R Kinross
+1.3 F Davidson

 Ordinary resolution 2: re-appointment of the Audit Committee members

 2.1 J M Judin

 2.2 D Piaray

 2.3 R Kinross

 2.4 F J Davidson

 Ordinary resolution 3: re-appointment of auditors and individual designated auditor

 Ordinary resolution 4: endorsement of Remuneration Policy

 Ordinary resolution 5: endorsement of the Remuneration Implementation Report

 Ordinary resolution 6: authority to sign documents

 Special resolution 1: approval to pay remuneration to non-executive directors

 Special resolution 2: general approval to repurchase shares

 Special resolution 3: approval to providing direct or indirect financial assistance

-Signed at or)
+Signed at on

 Signature

 Name in full